-Tampa Police Department offers non-paid internships opportunities to degree seeking students who are interested in pursing a career in law enforcement and forensic investigations.
+Tampa Police Department offers non-paid internships opportunities to degree-seeking students who are interested in pursuing a career in law enforcement and forensic investigations.
 The program allows students the opportunity to be exposed to various facets of the department operations while working side by side with sworn officers and support staff.
 Upon successful completion of the internship, students will have gained knowledge and experience that can lead them to a successful career in criminal justice.

 Interested students must meet the following qualifications at the time of application in order to be considered for the program: